milindparikh/mdm-gen/README.md

 # mdm-gen
 Master Data Generator -- Nestable, Customizable and Scalable

-mdm-gen is the result of years of frustration in not being able to experience data in the user context.
+mdm-gen is the ability to experience data in the user context. mdm-gen has the ability to get data into elasticsearch... which can then do search on generated data.

 Every user has a different story.